vbianchi/Mentori/BRAINSTORM.md

 Our agent operates like a small, efficient company with specialized roles.
 This separation of concerns is the key to its complex behavior.

--   **The "Router" (Dispatcher):** Quickly classifies user requests into one of three tracks: Direct Q&A, Simple Tool Use, or Complex Project.
+-   **The "Router" (Dispatcher):** Quickly classifies user requests into one of four tracks: Direct Q&A, Simple Tool Use, Complex Project, or **Board of Experts Review**.
 -   **The "Memory Updater" (Librarian):** A critical pre-processing step that analyzes every user message to update the agent's structured JSON "Memory Vault," ensuring all new facts are stored before any action is taken.
--   **The "Handyman" (Simple Executor):** A fast-lane agent that handles simple, single-step tool commands.
+-   **The "Board of Experts" (Advisory Committee):** A dynamically formed group of AI specialist personas (e.g., 'Data Scientist', 'Forensic Accountant') proposed by the agent based on the user's request.
+The user must approve the board before the project proceeds.
+-   **The "Chair" (BoE Moderator):** The leader of the Board of Experts.
+Synthesizes expert critiques and creates the initial and final strategic plans for the project.
+-   **The "Expert Critic" (BoE Member):** An individual AI persona on the board that reviews and provides structured feedback on the Chair's plan in a sequential, autonomous loop.
--   **The "Chief Architect" (Planner):** A strategic thinker that creates detailed, structured JSON "blueprints" for complex tasks.
-It can now intelligently incorporate pre-defined Blueprints as high-level steps in its plans.
+-   **The "Chief Architect" (Planner):** A strategic thinker that creates detailed, structured JSON "blueprints" for complex tasks (for the non-BoE track).
--   **The "Plan Expander" (Blueprint Processor):** An intermediary node that transparently "explodes" a blueprint step into its underlying sub-steps before execution.
 -   **The "Site Foreman" (Controller):** The project manager that executes the final, expanded blueprint step-by-step, managing data piping and correction sub-loops.
 -   **The "Worker" (Executor):** The specialist that takes precise instructions and runs the tools.
 -   **The "Project Supervisor" (Evaluator):** The quality assurance inspector that validates the outcome of each step in a complex plan.
--   **The "Editor" (Reporter):** The unified voice of the agent, capable of acting as a conversational assistant or a project manager to deliver context-aware final responses.
+-   **The "Editor" (Reporter):** The unified voice of the agent, capable of acting as a conversational assistant or a project manager to deliver context-aware final responses, checkpoint summaries, and final reports.

 ### 🚀 Future Architectural Evolution: Production-Grade Infrastructure 🚀